JianghuiDu/SedTrace.jl/docs/src/guide.md

 ## Installation
+You should download and install `Julia` first: https://julialang.org/downloads.
+Your Julia version should be 1.7 or above to use `SedTrace`.
 SedTrace is not registered with the Julia package manager.
 You need to install it directly from the GitHub repository.
-Your Julia version should be 1.6 or above.
 From the Julia REPL, type `]` to enter the Pkg REPL mode and run

 ```
 pkg> add https://github.com/JianghuiDu/SedTrace.jl.git
 ```
+I recommend using `Julia for Visual Studio Code` as the language editor.
+You can find relevent information at https://www.julia-vscode.org.

+## First example
+Now you can use the preincluded examples to see how `SedTrace` works.
+You should copy the `./SedTrace/examples` folder inside the `Julia` installation to a directory of your own choice (`./mydirector`), otherwise you won't be able to execute the examples.
+Now use `Visual Studio Code` to open the folder containing the example you want to check, for example, `./mydirectory/examples/SimpleFe`.
+Now open the

 ## Workflow
 The workflow of using SedTrace to generate and run diagenetic models is shown in the following figure.
 We will discuss each step in the sections below.